Living in Malaysia: The Complete Visa Guide for 2026

 Licensed Agent

-| Visa Type | Required Income | Right to work | Duration | Ideal Target |
+| Visa Type | Income Required | Right to Work | Duration | Ideal Target |

 |---|---|---|---|---|

-| EP Category I | 10,000 MYR+ | YES (Specified employer) | Up to 5 years | Executives, IT Specialists |
+| EP Category I | 10,000 MYR+ | YES (Specified employer) | Up to 5 years | Executives, IT specialists |

-| DE Rantau | 24,000 USD / yr | YES (Outside Malaysia) | 12 months (Renewable) | Freelancers, remote Devs |
+| DE Rantau | 24,000 USD / year | YES (Outside Malaysia) | 12 months (Renewable) | Freelancers, remote devs |

-| MM2H Silver | Deposit 500k MYR | NO (Except for those > 50 yrs old) | 5 years | Retirees, wealthy families |
+| MM2H Silver | 500k MYR deposit | NO (Except over 50s) | 5 years | Retirees, wealthy families |

-| S-MM2H (Sarawak) | 7,000 MYR (Solo) | NO | 5+5 years | Moderate budget retirees |
+| S-MM2H (Sarawak) | 7,000 MYR (Solo) | NO | 5+5 years | Budget-conscious retirees |

 Frequently Asked Questions

-Can my children go to public school? ↓
+Can my children attend public school? ↓

 What is the administrative cost of an EP visa? ↓

-Ready to take the step towards Malaysia?
+Ready to take the leap to Malaysia?